King of Emotion

-"King of Emotion" is a song by Scottish rock band Big Country, which was released in 1988 as the lead single from their fourth studio album Peace in Our Time.
+"King of Emotion" is a song by Scottish rock band Big Country, released in 1988 as the lead single from their fourth studio album Peace in Our Time.
 It was written by Stuart Adamson and produced by Peter Wolf.
-"King of Emotion" reached No. 16 in the UK, No. 11 on the Billboard Modern Rock Tracks and No. 20 on the Billboard Album Rock Tracks.
+"King of Emotion" reached number 16 in the UK Singles Chart.
+In the US, it reached number 11 on the Billboard Modern Rock Tracks chart and number 20 on the Billboard Album Rock Tracks chart.

+Background

+Recalling the song in the early 1990s, Adamson revealed that the song was influenced by the Rolling Stones' "Honky Tonk Women", "There was a groove that suited us, so I thought why not go the whole hog and write our own song?"
+In 2002, the song was performed by British singer-songwriter Steve Harley (of Cockney Rebel) at the Stuart Adamson Tribute Concert.

+Music video

-The song's music video was directed by Richard Lowenstein.
+The song's music video was filmed in Wittenoom Western Australia and directed by Richard Lowenstein.
 It received breakout rotation on MTV.
-Recalling the song in the early 1990s, Adamson commented of the song being influenced by the Rolling Stones' "Honky Tonk Women": "There was a groove that suited us, so I thought why not go the whole hog and write our own song?"
-In 2002, the song was performed by British singer-songwriter Steve Harley (of Cockney Rebel) at the Stuart Adamson Tribute Concert.

 Critical reception

-Upon release, William Shaw of Smash Hits noted: "Big Country used to be the group whose tunes sounded all Scottish due to having billions of bagpipe-like guitars on them.
+Upon its release as a single, William Shaw of Smash Hits noted, "Big Country used to be the group whose tunes sounded all Scottish due to having billions of bagpipe-like guitars on them.
 This, on the other hand, is hip wiggling "rock" of the kind large crowds punch their fists into the air and shout "Awwwwwwwright" to.
 This is raunchy rock and ruddy roll, this is.
 Who are these imposters?
 Whoever they are, they've probably got a big hit on their hands."
-Mica Paris, as guest reviewer for Number One said: "This sounds like an album track.
+Mica Paris, as guest reviewer for Number One said, "This sounds like an album track.
 It's stronger than their old stuff but it's just not a single."

-Cash Box commented: "A rough and ready rocker that has more elements of tough than tender.
+In the US, Cash Box commented, "A rough and ready rocker that has more elements of tough than tender.
 If Big Country sounded like guitars emulating bagpipes, this single sounds like guitars as axes, a decidedly heavier brushstroke here.
 Should score well on AOR."
+Bill Coleman of Billboard wrote, "A new musical maturity is more than evident on this cleanly produced power chord rock piece of merit."
-In his 2015 book The Top 40 Annual 1988, James Masterton noted: "Even two and a half decades later "King of Emotion" still has the capacity to annoy as it only takes one listen to realise just how much better it could have been."

-In a retrospective review of the album, William Ruhlmann of AllMusic commented: "On songs like the "King of Emotion", Wolf sought to retain Big Country's heroic quality while adding the widescreen dramatic style and cheerleader choral approach of Starship's "We Built This City."
+In his 2015 book The Top 40 Annual 1988, James Masterton noted, "Even two and a half decades later "King of Emotion" still has the capacity to annoy as it only takes one listen to realise just how much better it could have been."
+In a retrospective review of the album, William Ruhlmann of AllMusic commented, "On songs like the "King of Emotion", Wolf sought to retain Big Country's heroic quality while adding the widescreen dramatic style and cheerleader choral approach of Starship's "We Built This City."
 It was a brave try, but didn't really suit the group."